60th Anniversary of the Volkswagen Karmann Ghia

 The Type 87 military 'Kommanderswagen' was basically a civilian Volkswagen body mounted on a four wheel drive Kubelwagen chassis.

 Similarly, the bodywork for the Type 82 Kubelwagen. the factory's main wartime product was manufactured by the Ambi-Budd karosseriewerkes in Berlin.
-Bodies were shipped to Wolfsburg and assembled by hand.
+Bodies were shipped to Wolfsburg by rail and assembled by hand.

 Similarly, on the Russian Front, Kubelwagen’s air-cooled engine proved its worth.
 In the sub-zero conditions of the Russian winter the entire German Army literally froze in its tracks.
 During the coldest month’s German trucks, tanks and aircraft were sometimes forced to keep their engines running 24 hours a day in order to prevent them from freezing.
 This increased the wear on engines, increasing the risk of breakdowns, and was prohibitively costly in terms of fuel.
 Being air-cooled, the Kubelwagen could be trusted to start even in the coldest conditions.
 In spring, when the Russian Steppe turned from a sheet of ice to a sea of mud, the Kubelwagen’s light weight and impressive traction was an advantage.
 The one consistent complaint about the Kubelwagen was its cable operated brakes, which were poor, even for the 1930s.